We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Plus, your teen can choose the color and design that best fits their personality.
 The Carrom Balance Board is intended for use by teens and adults ages 13 and older.

-The base is built for easy roll relocation, so that you can move it anywhere in the house.
+The base is easy to roll around, so you can move this punching bag anywhere in the house.
 Plus, parents can get in on the action too.
 This bag is appropriate for adults or teens 47 to 73 inches tall.

 If you have an active teen who needs to get the wiggles out, consider this arcade basketball game.
 Designed for solo play or dual competition, the Pop-A-Shot Dual Shot Sport basketball game comes with 2 hoops, 4 mini balls, a large scoreboard, 10 individual games, and 6 audio options.